AliSoftware/pprof/README.md

 `pprof` is a ruby library and binary to manipulate Provisioning Profiles.

-It can help you create ruby scripts to list, get information, find and filter Provisioning Profiles easily.
+It can help you create ruby scripts to list, get information, find and filter local Provisioning Profiles easily.

 ## Installation